doctorfree/nvim-lazyman/markdown/nvims.1.md

 ## ALIASES

-When a Neovim configuration is selected using the `nvims` shell function, aliases for `vi` and `nvim` are automatically created.
-Subsequent invocations of `vi` or `nvim` will use the previously selected Neovim configuration.
-These aliases persist throughout the remainder of the current shell session or until another Neovim configuration is selected using `nvims`.
+When a Neovim configuration is selected using the `nvims` shell function, an alias for `vi` is automatically created.
+Subsequent invocations of `vi` will use the previously selected Neovim configuration.
+This alias persists throughout the remainder of the current shell session or until another Neovim configuration is selected using `nvims`.
+A similar alias is set for `neovide` by the `neovides` shell function enabling subsequent invocations of `neovide` to use the previously selected `neovides` Neovim configuration.

-To use another Neovim configuration while these aliases are active, simply set the `NVIM_APPNAME` environment variable on the command line.
-For example, to use the `nvim-EcoVim` Neovim configuration after aliases for `vi` and `nvim` have been set by `nvims`, execute the following command:
+To use another Neovim configuration while this alias is active, invoke `nvim` directly using the `NVIM_APPNAME` environment variable on the command line.
+For example, to use the `nvim-EcoVim` Neovim configuration after an alias for `vi` has been set by `nvims`, execute the following command:

 ```bash
 NVIM_APPNAME="nvim-EcoVim" nvim ...